Built2GSD/Questions/README.md

 O) Why is String final in Java?

 P) What is the difference between JRE, JDK, JVM and JIT?

 Q) Explain Java Heap space and Garbage collection.

 R) What is a Hash Table?

+S) What is Recursion.

+T) Explain multi-threading.

 Behavioral Questions: